Run Docker Desktop for Windows in a VM or VDI environment

 For troubleshooting problems and intermittent failures that are outside of Docker's control, you should contact your hypervisor vendor.
 Each hypervisor vendor offers different levels of support.
 For example, Microsoft supports running nested Hyper-V both on-prem and on Azure, with some version constraints.
 This may not be the case for VMWare ESXi.

-Nested virtualization of other hypervisors like Hyper-V inside a vSphere VM is not a supported scenario.
+Nested virtualization of other hypervisors like Hyper-V inside a vSphere VM is not a supported scenarioopen_in_new.
 However, running Hyper-V VM in a VMware ESXi VM is technically possible and, depending on the version, ESXi includes hardware-assisted virtualization as a supported feature.
 For internal testing, we used a VM that had 1 CPU with 4 cores and 12GB of memory.

 Nested virtualization is supported by Microsoft for running Hyper-V inside an Azure VM.